aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_tutorial/lap_tutorial.rst

    :height: 340px

-| Select the most extreme cells from alpha and beta cells as the
+| We select the most extreme cells from alpha and beta cells as the
   starting and end points.
 The most extreme cells are selected manually based on UMAP visualization above and their coordinates are stored in ``extreme_points``.